dtm-labs/en.dtm.pub/docs/practice/msg.md

 err := msg.Submit()
 ```

-This approach also provides an asynchronous interface without relying on a messaging message queue.
-In many scenarios of microservices, it can replace the original asynchronous messaging architecture.
+This approach also provides an asynchronous interface without relying on a message message queue.
+In many scenarios of microservices, it can replace the original asynchronous message architecture.

 ## Summary
-The two-stage messaging proposed in this article has a simple and elegant interface that brings a more elegant architecture than local message tables and Rocket transaction messages, and can help you better solve this type of data consistency problem without rollback.
+The two-stage message proposed in this article has a simple and elegant interface that brings a more elegant architecture than local message tables and Rocket transaction messages, and can help you better solve this type of data consistency problem without rollback.